 - Dry them between 110-120F – It usually takes 6-8 hours for the 1/2 inch slices to dry completely.
 For thicker slices, you may have to wait up to 10 hours.
 It’s good to follow your dehydrator manufacturer’s instructions.
 But don’t go higher than 150F in any way.
 You may be tempted to crank it up and be done quickly, but you won’t get to enjoy the quality later.

 - Allow them enough time to cool, then store – let them cool to room temperature, then store in a sanitised airtight glass jar.
 Always label the glass jar according to mushroom type and keep it in a cool, dry place, away from heat and direct sunlight.
-You can also add silica packet to the jar to ensure the mushrooms remain dry, I usually put one inside the jar just in case and they can easily be bought on amazon here are the ones I use.
+You can also add a silica packet to the jar to ensure the mushrooms remain dry, I usually put one inside the jar just in case and they can easily be bought on amazon here are the ones I use.

 You can use a basic or advanced dehydrator.
-Basic dehydrators are cheap and do the job well but if you are dying mushrooms for commercial products it is advised to get a more advance model.
+Basic dehydrators are cheap and do the job well but if you are dying mushrooms for commercial products it is advised to get a more advanced model.

 Using a Box and Fan.

-Fan drying is a good for mushrooms species that don’t tolerate much heat.
+Fan drying is a good technique for mushrooms species that don’t tolerate much heat.
 In theory, fans should speed up evaporation leaving your mushrooms hard and brittle in no time.
 However, in practice, drying mushrooms using a box fan takes 12-24 hours; this is just about the same amount of time it takes to air-dry them.
 And usually, the result is all too similar – just partially dried mushrooms.
 If you want to avoid getting incompletely dehydrated mushrooms using a fan, here is how to do it right:

 - Clean, pat dry, and chop into thin slices as before – Wipe off the debris with a damp paper towel.
 Do not get the mushrooms to moist though as this could cause complications.